Skip to article frontmatterSkip to article content

 p=pie~i.\mathbf{p}=p_i \tilde{e}^i\,.

-Any rank 2 tensor A\mathbf{A} can be written as:
+Any rank‑2 contravariant tensor A\mathbf{A} can be written as:

-Any rank 3 tensor A\mathbf{A} can be written as:
+Any rank‑3 contravariant tensor A\mathbf{A} can be written as:

-The vector basis and the dual (form) basis is related by a dot product:
+The vector basis and the dual (form) basis are related by a dot product:

 e~iej=δij.\tilde{e}^i \cdot \vec{e}_j = \delta^i{}_j\,.

-If the vector basis is a coordinate basis, then it can be written as:
+If the vector basis is a coordinate basis, then basis vectors can be written as:

 e~idxi.\tilde{e}^i \equiv dx^i\,.

-We will not use the p(u)\mathbf{p}(\mathbf{u}) notation, we will use the dot product directly, or simply contracting indices as piuip_i u^i.
-All other forms acting on vectors is defined in a similar way using a dot product, and in index notation it just becomes a contraction.
+We will not use the p(u)\mathbf{p}(\mathbf{u}) notation, preferring the dot product directly, or simply contracting indices as piuip_i u^i.
+All other forms acting on vectors are defined in a similar way using a dot product.
+In index notation, dot product becomes contraction.

 Index Notation